Cheap travel insurance

 If rejected and you're unhappy, you can always go to the Financial Ombudsman Service, which can arbitrate.

-• The thought of having to declare medical conditions can be daunting but travelling without making your insurer aware of any issues can result in any claim you make being rejected.
+• The thought of having to declare health conditions can be daunting but travelling without making your insurer aware of any issues can result in any claim you make being rejected.

 Just let the insurer know, even if you don't deem it particularly important, especially as each insurer will have its own list of conditions it deems as more serious.

-Make sure you give a full and frank rundown of all the health problems you have, or have had – including any coronavirus-related health issues – usually in the last five years.
-Plus you'll need to tell the insurer if you're pregnant too.
+Make sure you give a full and frank rundown of all the health problems you have, or have had – including any Covid-19 related health issues – usually in the last five years.
+You'll need to tell the insurer if you're pregnant.

 Annual European travel cover isn't just for Europe